 - 1 tablespoon all-purpose flour

 - 1 cup beef stock

 Season each lamb chop with an equal amount of the za'atar on both sides.

 Heat the olive oil in a large skillet or cast iron pan.

 When hot, add the lamb chops and sear on high heat for 2 minutes on each side.

 Place in the oven for 5 minutes, flip chops and continue cooking for an additional 5 minutes.
-Chops will be medium rare at an internal temperature of 145 degrees, medium at 160 degrees and well done at 170 degrees.
-Continue cooking until you've reached your desired temperature.
+Chops will be medium-rare at an internal temperature of 145 degrees, medium at 160 F and well done at 170 F. Continue cooking until you've reached your desired temperature.